 Jennifer McGregor is the Director of Arts and Senior Curator at Wave Hill in the Bronx, NY, and has her own consulting practice, McGregor Consulting.
 She consulted on Boston’s Post Office Square in the late 80s, and was on the original Artery Arts committee.
 A founding director of New York City’s Percent for Art Program, she also started the national Public Art Network.
 She has previously completed plans for public art programs, sculpture parks and urban spaces.

 Renee Piechocki is an artist, public art consultant, and founding director of the Office of Public Art in Pittsburgh, a unique public-private partnership between the City of Pittsburgh and the Greater Pittsburgh Arts Council.
 Previously, she held positions with the Public Art Network of Americans for the Arts, Acconci Studio, and the New York City Department of Cultural Affairs’ Percent for Art Program.

-The Conservancy’s public art planning process is led by the Conservancy with assistance from a working group.
+The Conservancy’s public art planning process is led by the Conservancy with assistance from a working group that has transitioned into an advisory Curatorial Committee.
 Members include:

 We value artists’ input and to complete the planning process, we asked artists to contribute ideas and challenged them to imagine the possibilities of the Greenway as a dynamic space for public art.

 Two different Requests for Qualifications were issued in October 2012.
 We received extensive responses with submissions from twenty-one states and nine countries.
 The six artist teams were chosen through a juried process led by panels of extremely qualified arts, design and urban planning professionals.
 Get updates on the proposal process.

 Hundreds of concerned citizens, artists, and arts advocates attended the two Conservancy public art meetings.
 Follow the links below for the presentations shown at each meeting.

 Monday, April 23, 2012 5:30 PM